Azure/fta-aks-operations/articles/patching-upgrade.md

 - The Linux nodes in AKS clusters automatically check and install updates daily.
 But AKS doesn't automatically reboot the nodes even if the updates requires the reboot.
 You have to reboot the nodes either manually or by using tools like [Kured](https://github.com/weaveworks/kured).
 Please be careful about the capacity impact when you reboot the node manually or with Kured.
 - AKS provides a new node image with the latest OS and runtime updates weekly.
-  - To check the image version of a node pool, use `az aks nodepool show -g <resource group> --cluster-name <cluster name> -n <nodepool name> --query nodeImageVersion`.
+  - To check the image version of a node pool, use `az aks nodepool show --resource-group <resource group> --cluster-name <cluster name> -name <nodepool name> --query nodeImageVersion`.
+  - To see the latest image version available for the node pool, use `az aks nodepool get-upgrades --resource-group <resource group> --cluster-name <cluster name> --nodepool-name <nodepool name>`.
   - To upgrade the node image for all nodes in the cluster, use `az aks upgrade --resource-group <resource group> --name <cluster name> --node-image-only`.
   - To upgrade the image of a node pool, use `az aks nodepool upgrade --resource-group <resource group> --cluster-name <cluster name> --name <nodepool name> --node-image-only`.
-- Windows nodes can only be upgraded in this way.
+- The OS of Windows nodes can only be upgraded with the image.

 Read further: